 A watchdog is essentially a timer that allows a system to continue video pass-through when an application has crashed or there is a system failure.
-The X.mio has a built-in watchdog capability; however, the bypass only works for video (including optional embedded audio), while AES audio is not bypassed.
-The watchdog can be used as a Mechanical Bypass (copper-to-copper) or a Hardware Bypass (default).
+Matrox X.mio3 boards have a built-in watchdog capability; however, the bypass only works for video (including optional embedded audio), while AES audio is not bypassed.